BelkovskiDaniil/BelkovskiDaniil/README.md

 ## :handshake: Greetings, I hope for fruitful cooperation.

-- :space_invader: Full stack developer on Android (and not only).
+- 🫀 Full stack developer on Android (and not only).
-- :space_invader: If you have money and opportunity, then you can take my blood.
+- 🫀 If you have money and opportunity, then you can take my blood.
-- :space_invader: Work comes first.
+- 🫀 Work comes first.
-- :space_invader: Dostoevsky and investment comes second. github readme
+- 🫀 Dostoevsky and investment comes second. github readme

 ## :fire: My Stats :